• Skip to primary navigation

 • Add mushrooms, chicken broth, onion, garlic, thyme and bay leaf to a pot and simmer for 1 hour.

-• Melt butter in a separate saucepan on low heat, add flour to create a roux and stir frequently while the roux darkens slightly in color, approx 5 minutes.
+• Melt butter in a separate saucepan on low heat, add flour to create a roux, and stir frequently while the roux darkens slightly in color, approximately 5 minutes.

 • Slowly add half-and-half into the roux, continuing to stir.